Emma Kennedy: Acting career

-She has appeared in comedy shows on the BBC's radio network, Radio 4.
-Among these was The Sunday Format (a parody of Sunday newspaper supplements) in which she played characters including an effete lifestyle writer India Spagoe.
+She has appeared in comedy shows on BBC Radio 4.
+Among these were The Sunday Format (a parody of Sunday newspaper supplements in which she played characters including an effete lifestyle writer India Spagoe) and Think the Unthinkable.
 She provided voices for The Comic Side of 7 Days and was a regular on the BBC Radio 2 comedy That Was Then, This Is Now with Richard Herring.
 She had a minor role in the film Notes on a Scandal and also appeared in the Five series Suburban Shootout and Suburban Shootout 2: Clackers at Dawn.
-She appeared as a regular on the popular podcast As It Occurs To Me until June 2011, when the series ended.
-Active in Comic Relief, Kennedy, with Emma Freud, was involved in setting up the kazoo orchestra concert at the Royal Albert Hall, on 14 March 2011, which broke the Guinness World Record for the largest such ensemble.
+She appeared as a regular on the podcast As It Occurs To Me until June 2011, when the series ended.
+Active in Comic Relief she was involved in setting up the kazoo orchestra concert at the Royal Albert Hall, on 14 March 2011, which broke the Guinness World Record for the largest such ensemble.
 She also acts the voice of Becky Butters on the CBBC programme Strange Hill High, a series that utilised Japanese vinyl puppets and CGI; that programme was in production during 2013 and 2014.
 In July 2012, she posed for Tatler in their "Out and Proud - Seven of London's smartest and loveliest lesbians" photoshoot.
+She also appeared in an episode of BBC comedy Not Going Out.

-She has also appeared in television advertisements for products including Heat magazine, Sainsbury's supermarkets (with John Cleese), Actimel pro biotic drink, TV show Five Steps to a New You (Living TV) and Utterly Butterly (spread).
+She has also appeared in television advertisements for products including Heat magazine, Sainsbury's supermarkets, Actimel probiotic drink, TV show Five Steps to a New You (Living TV) and Utterly Butterly (spread).

 Writing career

 Kennedy has written for radio, television and the theatre.
-Her first book, How To Bring Up Your Parents, loosely based on her blog, came out in August 2007.
+Her first book, How to Bring Up Your Parents, loosely based on her blog, came out in August 2007.
 Her second book, The Tent, The Bucket and Me, recounting her childhood camping experiences, was published in April 2009.
 This was adapted by Kennedy as writer of the six-part BBC TV series The Kennedys, starring Katherine Parkinson, Dan Skinner, Harry Peacock and Emma Pierson, first broadcast on 2 October 2015.
 The comedy centres on a family living in Stevenage New Town in the 1970s, "when suburbia discovered sophistication".
 Her latest memoir, Letters from Brenda, was published in May 2022.

 Kennedy has also written children's books.
 Three books in the Wilma Tenderfoot series have appeared: Wilma Tenderfoot and the Case of the Frozen Hearts (published July 2009), Wilma Tenderfoot and the Case of the Putrid Poison (July 2010) and Wilma Tenderfoot and the Case of the Fatal Phantom (November 2010).
 I Left My Tent In San Francisco, the follow-up to The Tent, The Bucket and Me, appeared in May 2011.

 She has also written a guide to TV series The Killing.